scikit-quant/scikit-quant/doc/source/nomad.rst

 NOMAD
 =====

-NOMAD, or"Nonlinear Optimization by Mesh Adaptive Direct Search (MADS)" is a C++ implementation of the MADS algorithm.
+NOMAD, or "Nonlinear Optimization by Mesh Adaptive Direct Search (MADS)" is a C++ implementation of the MADS algorithm.
 MADS searches the parameter space by iteratively generating a new sample point from a  mesh that is adaptively adjusted based on the progress